sherpa/sherpa/README.md

     that either of the first two approaches is used instead.
 There have been issues seen using the CIAO binaries on certain OS X systems.

-In all cases, the same version of `gfortran` should be used to build Sherpa and XSPEC, in order to avoid possible incompatibilities.

 If there are problems building, or using, the module, then the other options may need to be set - in particular the `gfortran_lib_dirs` and